Mount

 Hiking up the gully trail

-Trail ends below the descent gully
+The trail ends below the first gully

-Heading up the gully
+Starting up the scree

 Coming up to the narrow gap in the gully

-The scene after passing through the gap
+The scene above the gap

 Looking down the gully

-After the gap we keep left on firmer ground.
+After the gap we keep left on firmer ground

 View east as we near the ridge crest

-A ridge leads to the summit block
+A rocky ridge leads to the summit block

 Climbing a chimney

-Dinah follows me up
+Dinah follows

-Terrain is steeper than it looks.
+Terrain is steeper than it looks

-And it's covered in loose rock.
+And it's covered in loose rock

-Grade eases near the top
+The grade eases near the top

-Descending the ridge to the descent gully
+Descending back down the ridge to the descent gully

 Soft scree on the descent.
 Mount Glasgow on the right.